Video store business plan for starting your own business

 - New games

-The selling of the new video games to the customers is the primary revenue stream for the business.
-The video games that the general public will demand will be provided to the video game store business by its inventories from authorized dealers and wholesalers.
-It has been anticipated by the management of the video store business plan that approximately 50% of the company’s revenue will come from selling new video games.
+The selling of new video games to the customers is the primary revenue stream for the business.
+The video games that the general public will demand will be provided to the video game store with details of authorized dealers and wholesalers.
+It has been anticipated by the management of the video store business that approximately 50% of the company’s revenue will come from selling new video games.

 - Used games

-Additionally, the video game store will also deal in used games that customers can trade in and purchase.
+Additionally, the video game store will also deal in old games that customers can trade and purchase.
 The store will use a comprehensive used game return policy that allows sellers to receive a good value for each of their used games or game consoles.
-This will be a part of the used video game store business plan.
+For more on this, you may consult the used video game store business plan.

 - Vintage video games

-As the world is becoming nostalgic, there has been an increase in the demand for vintage video games from the industry’s early days.
-Along with older players who experienced the games first-hand, a new generation demands these vintage video games.
+There has been an increase in the demand for vintage video games from the industry‘s early days.
 Our video games store will also sell vintage video games following the trending demand.